All Episodes

 Look at this.

-So researchers in Brent Britain wanted to know if babies in the womb react when the mom ingests a flavor of food.
+So researchers in Britain wanted to know if babies in the womb react when the mom ingests a flavor of food.

 And this is what they saw.

-And then on the right, you see how he smiles 20 minutes.
+And then on the right, you see how he smiles 20 minutes?

 The mom ate some carrots.

-Oh there was just a resting state.
+On the left with the there was just a resting state.

-But he liked the carrots.
+That was a resting, but he liked the carrots.

-She had like a carrot pills.
+She had like a carrot pill.

-So were there other foods?
+So, were there other foods?

 Yes, there were other foods.